LXD Style Guide

 The QM Course Worksheet is a document we fill out to provide information about the course to the QM review team.

 This document will be present in the Google Drive folder for the course submission (and/or it may be linked in a Wrike task).
-While the document has instructions within it, the following questions may require further clarification:
+The document has instructions on how to complete the worksheet.

 For any issues or questions that arise as you complete the worksheet, add comments directly to the Google Doc and @mention our designated QM course representative (as of December 2023, this is Amy Marchese).